SarahSaadain/Trap_Model/Figure3.md

 ```

 -----
-coverage.py extracts the important columns from the eland
+coverage.py calculates the coverage for each position
+done for ovary and follicle

 ```
 import argparse